Princeton Battlefield: Threatened development

 Part of the battlefield is now a state park, while other portions remain under threat of development.
 For several years, the Institute for Advanced Study has been attempting to build faculty housing on the portion of Princeton Battlefield known as Maxwell's field.
 The Princeton Battlefield Society is protesting the project in court, and national and local preservation organizations are working to prevent construction on the property.
 The American Battlefield Trust, based in Washington, D.C., has reached agreement with the institute to purchase almost 15 acres of the land for $4.5 million, more than $1 million above the site's appraised value.
 The Trust and its partners had already acquired and preserved 9 acres of the battlefield.
 On May 30, 2018, the Trust announced that it had finalized the purchase after raising almost $3.2 million from private donors, which was matched by an $837,000 grant from the National Park Service and the Mercer County Open Space Assistance Program.
 The completed purchase ended the long dispute over how and whether the battlefield land would be developed.

 Princeton Battlefield / Stony Brook Village Historic District

 In 1989 the National Register of Historic Places designation of the Battlefield was expanded to form the Princeton Battlefield / Stony Brook Village Historic District.
 Princeton's original settlers were Quaker farmers along the Stony Brook immediately to the south and west of the battlefield.
 The Stony Brook Meeting House and Cemetery was well established at the time of the revolution and in full sight of the battle.
 The meetinghouse and associated farms are part of the contiguous preserved area that includes the battlefield.

+Features and Interpretation

+Clarke House

+The Clarke House, built in 1772, not only served as a field hospital after the battle but also reflected the farmstead life of the 18th century.
+According to the New Jersey State Park Service, the Clarke family enslaved a Black woman named Susannah who lived and worked on the property.

+The farm complex also included a carriage barn and a smokehouse, while much of the original flooring, windows, and moldings remain preserved within the house today.

+Colonnade and Common Grave

+The Ionic colonnade near the Clarke House was originally the facade of a Philadelphia residence designed by Thomas U. Walter in 1836.
+It was relocated to Princeton and reerected in 1959 to mark the entrance to the common grave of soldiers who died during the battle.

+A poem by Alfred Noyes, written in 1916, is inlaid in bronze above the grave site.